 The weather in Napa Valley is quite mild, making it both an ideal location for growing grapes and an ideal place to visit.
 Temperatures in the spring and fall hover in the 60s and 70s.

-Summer can see temps in the low to mid 80s, and during winter it doesn’t get colder than 40°F. This weather leads to fertile soil, which result in the many different varietals of wine that California is known for.
+Summer can see temps in the low to mid 80s, and during winter it doesn’t get colder than 40°F. This weather leads to fertile soil, which results in the many different varietals of wine that California is known for.

 Look chic while wine tasting with these these tips on what to wear in Napa Valley: